March 3, 2026

 +

 Target 99%+ billing accuracy to maintain customer trust and cash flow predictability.
-Poor billing accuracy damages customer relationships and extends collection cycles.
 Companies that reduced their invoice-to-cash time by just 10 days improved overall cash flow by 15% on average.
-This improvement represents money available for growth investment rather than waiting in accounts receivable.

 How do customer health scores predict churn?